 1. Lack of Executive Support and Direction

-The role of BI in businesses has evolved in recent years.
+The role of BI in business has evolved in recent years.
 BI is no longer seen as just a tool for reporting and analysis.
-It is now seen as a strategic asset that can be used to improve decision-making, drive innovation, and gain competitive advantage.
+It is now seen as a strategic asset that can be used to guide business decisions, drive innovation, and gain competitive advantage.

 As a result, it’s more important than ever for BI initiatives to have the support of senior executives.